History of the San Francisco 49ers: 2002–2004: Last gasps of glory

-On September 26, 2004, the Niners were shut out 34–0 by the Seattle Seahawks, their first such loss in 420 regular season and 36 playoff games, a league record.
-The last shutout had been 27 years prior in 1977 when they were defeated 7–0 by Atlanta at what was then known as Candlestick Park.
+On September 26, 2004, the 49ers were shut out 34–0 by the Seattle Seahawks, their first such loss in 420 regular season and 36 playoff games, a league record.
+The last shutout had been 27 years prior in 1977 when they were defeated 7–0 by the Atlanta Falcons at what was then known as Candlestick Park.
 The 49ers had several chances to score in the fourth quarter, but an interception and a fumble recovery sealed their fate in this game.

 During the 2004 season, rumors that the Yorks might sell the team began spreading.
 Larry Ellison and Pro Football Hall of Fame quarterback Steve Young have been the names most commonly rumored as potential buyers.
 The 49ers would finish that season with a record of 2–14, and thus finished last in the NFC West division for the first time since 1979, ending what had been the NFL's longest active streak for not finishing last in a division.
 It was also the worst record that season among the 32 NFL teams, securing them the right to the first pick in the NFL Draft.
-Erickson and the man who hired him, General Manager Terry Donahue, were fired.
+Erickson and the man who hired him, general manager Terry Donahue, were fired.

 After an extensive coaching search, the 49ers announced the hiring of Mike Nolan—defensive coordinator of the Baltimore Ravens—as their head coach for the 2005 season.
 He is the son of Dick Nolan, who led the team to three consecutive playoff appearances in the early 1970s.
 Among many NFL franchises, the general manager makes strategic, player and coaching personnel decisions; the 49ers hired a head coach without hiring a GM, indicating that Nolan will likely exert substantial control in all of these areas.
 In his inaugural draft as head coach, Mike Nolan selected with the first pick of the draft quarterback Alex Smith of the University of Utah.
 It was a pick predicted by most, though many predicted the 49ers might select local product Aaron Rodgers of the University of California, Berkeley.

 2005

-Tragedy struck the Niners on August 20, 2005, when OL Thomas Herrion died immediately following a preseason loss to the Denver Broncos at Invesco Field.
-Coach Mike Nolan had just finished addressing the players in the locker room when Herrion collapsed.
+Tragedy struck the 49ers on August 20, 2005, when offensive lineman Thomas Herrion died immediately following a preseason loss to the Denver Broncos at Invesco Field at Mile High.
+Head coach Mike Nolan had just finished addressing the players in the locker room when Herrion collapsed.
 He was taken to a local Denver hospital, where he died several hours later.
 An autopsy revealed that Herrion died of a heart disease, which had not been previously diagnosed.

 In 2005, the 49ers finished 4th in the NFC West for the second year in a row, but were able to double their win total from 2004, ending the season with a 4–12 record.
 They ended the season on a high note with two consecutive wins; their first two-game winning streak since 2003.
 Also, they swept their division arch-rival, the St. Louis Rams for the first time since 1998.